 How important is an anchor aboard a racing sailboat?
-Just ask Swiss sailor Bernard Stamm who was disqualified from the 2008-2009 Vendee Globe Around the World Race when his anchor dragged at Enderby Island, in the Auckland Islands, where hed stopped to make emergency repairs.
-As his boat began bearing down on a Russian research vessel in the anchorage, the crew tried to help, at one point boarding Stamms Open 60.
+Just ask Swiss sailor Bernard Stamm who was disqualified from the 2008-2009 Vendee Globe Around-the-World Race when his anchor dragged at Enderby Island, in the Auckland Islands, where he’d stopped to make emergency repairs.
+As his boat began bearing down on a Russian research vessel in the anchorage, the crew tried to help, at one point boarding Stamm’s Open 60.
 In a controversial decision, Stamm was disqualified for taking outside assistance.
-Since that incident, weve been exploring the various choices available for the racing sailor who begrudges every added ounce of weight onboard, or the short-handed cruiser who wants a superlight anchor that can be deployed by dinghy.
+Since that incident, we’ve been exploring the various choices available for the racing sailor who begrudges every added ounce of weight onboard, or the short-handed cruiser who wants a superlight anchor that can be deployed by dinghy.

 Racers use anchors for more than just pit stops.
 In 2010, Volvo Ocean Race participants used their anchors tactically to hold their yachts against an adverse tide before crossing Storm Bay in South Africa.
 However, the main reason a racing sailor needs an anchor is the same as for the cruising sailor: safety.
 Many of 2008-2009 Vendee racers used the same style of anchor that Stamm did, a 32-pound FX-55 made by Fortress Anchors.
 Others used Fortresss budget-priced version of the same anchor, the Guardian G-55.

 The preference for the Fortress brand has since become institutionalized.
-In the upcoming 2014 Volvo Ocean Race, the rules specify that all yachts carry at least two Fortress FX-85s.
+In the Volvo Ocean Race, the rules specify that all yachts carry at least two Fortress FX-85s.
 Although bulkier than other anchors, the Danforth-style anchors can be disassembled for stowage.
 The Fortresss physical characteristics, as well as the companys staying power, have given the anchor a wide appeal among cruising sailors as well as racers.
 But with new alloy designs from other manufacturers on the market, we wonder whether the Fortress is still the best choice in the lightweight-anchor market.

 All anchors are a compromise.
 Since some anchor types work best in certain bottoms, it is a good idea to carry anchors of different designs.
 At minimum, a cruising sailboat should carry at least two anchors adequately sized to anchor the boat under most conditions.
-Four anchors is often the norm on offshore cruising boats-two working anchors (a primary and secondary), one stern anchor or kedge, and one over-sized storm anchor-but cruising boats that sail with six or more full-sized anchors are not uncommon.
+Four anchors is often the norm on offshore cruising boats-two working anchors (a primary and secondary), one stern anchor or kedge, and one over-sized storm anchor.
+Cruising boats that sail with six or more full-sized anchors are not uncommon.

 So where does a lightweight alloy anchor fit in the hierarchy of cruising anchors?
 It depends.
 Aluminum alloy anchors, particularly multi-part anchors, have a number of strikes against them.
 Lighter anchors take longer to set and are more likely to drag; their shanks are more vulnerable in side-load situations (aluminum alloys can shear when steel will bend); and multi-part anchors like the Fortress and Spade introduce other handicaps.
 (See The Pros and Cons of the Collapsible Anchor.)